deysarkarswarup/Competitive-Programming-and-Problem-Solving-for-Interviews/README.md

 # Competitive-Programming-and-Problem-Solving-for-Interviews
-In this repository you will find solutions of some problems from various Competitive Programming platforms which includes HackerRank, CodeChef, LeetCode, HackerBlock etc..
+In this repository you will find solutions of some problems from various Competitive Programming platforms which includes HackerRank, CodeChef, LeetCode, CodeForces, Spoj etc..
 #
 # Code Chef
 1. Ada King (ADAKING)